-No. We are simply trying to be focused and intentional to achieve greater impact.
+No. We are being more focused and intentional to achieve greater impact.
 With new means of partnering with our donors and the community, we hope to create greater visibility for our nonprofit partners and drive even more local funding in coming years.

 Who can submit a Funding Inquiry?
 How often?

 Any 501(c)(3) remains eligible to submit a short Funding Inquiry at any time.
 Staff will reply within one to two weeks with recommended next steps.
 Note: a Funding Inquiry is not the same as an application for funding or a letter of intent.
 It is simply an entry portal for staff to understand how your idea may or may not fit and to receive a timely response.
 Organizations can submit several ideas at a time or throughout the year.
 A Funding Inquiry is not a mandatory step before responding to an RFP or submitting to a Private Foundation.

 What happened to the 7 investment areas?

 Each of these investment areas remains important for its contribution to the overall vibrancy and success of our community.
 We are still passionate about thriving people and vibrant places however we are taking a more targeted approach to create impact.

 Application submissions will be accepted in relationship to open Requests for Proposals or invitations to apply once issued by staff.
 GCF will continue to use our current online grantmaking system, Foundant (See tips about using Foundant here).
 We are in the process of reforming and simplifying our application.
 GCF’s grantmaking staff will continue to be your guides throughout our various application processes.

 How much can I apply for?